freemint/libcmini/README.md

 avoid library calls for most integer operations.

 With -mfastcall libcmini itself is 3% smaller binary, and the tests/bench test executes 20% faster.

+## Contribution

+Contributors are always welcome.
+Please, make sure your editor preserves tabs to make diffs shorter and easier to compare.